patricia-tirolla/Loppis-sys/READEME.md

 - I am using **SQLite** locally on my machine, which means that if something happens to my computer, it could affect the functionality of the project.

-- The database structure cannot be changed while in production due to the way it is implemented.
-If any changes are needed, I would have to delete the entire database and create a new one.
+- The database structure has to be managed manually.
+I tried to use a migration tool (db-migrate), but it doesn't work with ESM modules.
+The documentation doesn't offer a support for ESM.

 - Initially, the application was available to anyone without authentication.
 To mitigate this, I implemented a **unique password**, which is stored in the database.
 Only users with this password can log in.
   **Bcrypt** is used to hash the password so that only the hash is stored in the database.
 Additionally, a **JWT (JSON Web Token)** is generated upon login for secure sessions.